NBA rumors: Latest update on Kevin Durant trade talks between Nets, rival teams

 - Ben SimmonsLiveTodayTomorrowvs--|

-Report: No 'change in strategy' by Nets in Kevin Durant trade talks originally appeared on NBC Sports Bayarea
+Report: No 'change in strategy' by Nets in Kevin Durant trade talks originally appeared on NBC Sports Boston

 The Brooklyn Nets have shown no indication that they will cave to Kevin Durant's demands, which could result in the franchise going into the season with the superstar forward on its roster.